 Poetry month in my opinion (and my students’) is a celebration of writing!
 It’s a time when we writers welcome new beginnings and hone the art and crafting of our writing skills.
 I watch my students take wings and write with grace and confidence during poetry month.

 Have you ever visited a colleague’s classroom or watched a video of a lesson and wondered, “How are those kids so perfect?
-How do they seem to know exactly what to do, the… Continue reading
+How do they seem to know exactly what … Continue Reading A Game Plan for Writing Workshop Transitions

 My sixth graders have been busy drafting their feature articles this week, and I had a series of mini lessons planned to begin each writing workshop day.
 My students, however, had other ideas.